temporalio/proposals/ruby/sdk-lightweight.md

 )
 ```

-*NOTE: This however will come with a heavy warning — the activity must be strcitly thread-safe as
+*NOTE: This however will come with a heavy warning — the activity must be strictly thread-safe as
 the provided instance will be called from multiple threads (and possibly at the same exact time).*